Supplement: ODE Plugin Explanation¶

 SgMesh::TriangleRef src = mesh->triangle(i);

-// Gets the vertex number of the i-th triangle in the Mesh object.
+// Get vertex numbers of the i-th triangle in Mesh object.

 Triangle tri;